nehalsin/lakshmi-ashram-kausani/index.md

 ![IMG-20220413-WA0031](IMG-20220413-WA0031.jpg)

 3. **2022-04-14:** Yoga (standing asanas), HLM (life story) with an OVA, Sangeet Kaksha on BG in light of Ghantasala BG Gayan.
-Introduction to 40yp.
+Introduction to 40YP.
 Social Research Method BA Second Year.
 Naturopathy Aphorisms.
 SB stories.
 Apiary.

 4. **2022-04-15:** Morning mountain walk with children.
 BG 2.22, 2.23 AP session.
 Holistic Session on BG, Education, Sanskrit Grammar etc with OVA.
 Evening mountain walk with an OVA.

 5. **2022-04-16:** Solution at level of Philosophy, Consciousness and Brain, State of Being - Session with OVA.
 EOP MM Factorisation Part-2.
 Learning how to send an e-mail.
-Gainthi (Air Potato) seed, Giloy, Pahadi Raw Haldi sowing.
+Gainthi (Air Potato) seed, Giloy, Pahadi Raw Haldi for sowing.
+MM discussion with an OVA.
+She liked Mango Channa pickle recipe.
+FOSS Movement Discussion with her.
+Real Education and inspiration to take Physics - Session with another OVA (our usual friend).
+EOP & 40YP session with Chair Person OVA.
+Watering in Garden.

 ## Activities in Pipeline